RichardoC/tales.fromprod.com/src/_posts/2024/2024-06-11-apple-screen-recorder.md

 Congratulations, without installing *anything* you've managed to make something which can recover all text that shows on your macOS display.

-Apple don't give you a way to disable applescript so I'm not aware of a way to prevent this functionality.
+Apple don't give you a way to disable AppleScript so I'm not aware of a way to prevent this functionality.

 ### Sample code